tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/force-close-handles.md

 ---
 title: Force Close Handles (FileREST API) - Azure Files
-description: The Force Close Handles operation closes a handle or handles opened on a directory or a file at the service.
-It supports closing a single handle specified by handle ID on a file or directory or closing all handles opened on that resource.
-It optionally supports recursively closing handles on subresources when the resource is a directory.
+description: The Force Close Handles operation closes handles opened on a directory or a file at the service.
 author: wmgries

 ms.date: 06/05/2021